How to Better Align Prospect Research and Fundraising

 An integrated nonprofit won’t succeed unless researchers and fundraisers share responsibility for development targets.
 This encourages increased collaboration and best efforts by both teams in pursuit of a common goal.
 However, sharing objectives often involves the sensitive issue of shared rewards.
 If for every major gift raised, fundraisers earn a commission and researchers don’t, management may need to review the organization’s compensation policy.

 Incentives extend beyond pay, however.
 After all, nonprofit work is not about making money, but making a positive difference.
 Still, we all appreciate receiving credit when and where it’s due.
-When the next major gift comes in, celebrate everyone involved at the next staff meeting, with a thank-you email, or on a whiteboard for everyone to see.
+When the next major gift comes in, celebrate everyone involved at the next staff meeting, with a thank-you email, or on a whiteboard, for everyone to see.
 When recognizing the hard work of researchers and fundraisers together, a little goes a long way.

-Research and fundraising each play a vital role to the success of a nonprofit’s mission.
+Research and fundraising each play a vital role in the success of a nonprofit’s mission.
 When raising major gifts, one role cannot succeed without the other.
 Whether your organization is large and small, there are always opportunities to better align research and fundraising efforts.
 If both researchers and fundraisers make collaboration a priority, the entire organization benefits.